carynJohansen/Review_GeneExpressionLocalAdaptation/concepts.md

 Purpose:

 This document is meant to detail the headers and major questions, and to assign papers I have read to those headers.
+This is an active document.

+---

 ### Using gene expression profiles as a phenotypic trait, and as a high dimensional phenotype